 Recipients must complete residency and have the appropriate credentials to work for an NHSC facility.
 Physicians will find a position at a NHSC-approved work site and then apply for Loan Repayment Program (LRP) assistance.
 Physicians receive a competitive salary in addition to loan repayment assistance.
 Loan repayment funds can be applied to “qualifying educational debt”; which includes federal and private student loan debt that the recipient borrowed for undergraduate education as well as medical school.

-The service commitment for the LRP is two years (full time) of four years (part time).
-The amount that the recipient receives is based on the HPSA score of the NHSC-site.
+The service commitment for the LRP is two years (full-time) and the amount that the recipient receives is based on the HPSA score of the NHSC-site.
 The maximum repayment award is $50,000 for sites with HPSA scores of 14 or above.
 If the LRP recipient is working at a site that has a HPSA score of 13 or lower, then the maximum award is $30,000.
+Half-time LRP may also be available.
 Additional awards are available if outstanding student loan debt remains and each new award is based on an additional one-year service commitment.

-Interested physicians can use the website to locate NHSC-approved sites and available positions.
-More information about the Federal Loan Repayment Program can be found on the webpage.
+Interested physicians can use the Health Workforce Connector website to locate NHSC-approved sites and available positions.
+More information about the Federal Loan Repayment Program can be found on the LRP webpage.